Skip to main content

 Example:

-• Escalation to a human — the customer explicitly asks to speak with a live operator
+• Escalation to a human — the client explicitly asks for a live operator

-• Complaint / negativity — the customer expresses strong dissatisfaction
+• Complaint / negativity — the client expresses strong dissatisfaction

-• Refund request — the customer wants their money back
+• Refund — the client wants their money back

 • Booking/order confirmation — for hotels, restaurants, services